jesse-perkins-software/php-mysql-docker-app/README.md

 1. MySQL Database with persistant storage
 2. phpMyAdmin for database management
-3. DOcker Compose YAML file for easy startup
+3. Docker Compose YAML file for easy startup
 4. Sample database data (automatically imported)

+## Set Up

+1. Make sure you have Docker Desktop installed.
+2. Copy this repository onto your local machine.
+3. Create a .env file (using the template in the .env.example file) and create your own values for each environment variable.
+4. Run docker-compose up -d to start the application.

 ## Application Access